programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Without placing all four of 0 A.D.'s resources -- wood, stone, metal, and food -- inside the terrain, the scenario that you are making will not be playable.
 Do not forget to add all four.
 </div>

-## 7. Add scenario-specific features.
+## 7. Add Scenario-specific Features

 Next, you need to add scenario-specific features to your terrain, that is, the units, structures, and everything else that will make the historical scenario actually playable.

 Most importantly, each civilization ought to start either with a civic center (which defines the civilization's starting territory while allowing the creation of female citizens and basic citizen soldiers) or sufficient resources to build a civic center (typically, as of Alpha 27, 500 Wood, 500 Stone, and 500 Metal -- but it is important to check the requirements for each specific civilization inside a specific game version), as well as at least 1 unit capable of resource gathering and building.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-24.png" alt="Creating a sample Player 1, who is assigned to be the Hans and has 500 Wood, 500 Stone, and 500 Metal in order to be able to build a civic center at the game's start." caption="Figure 20.
+Creating a sample Player 1" %}

-Customarily, in addition to a civic center, each civilization starts with two or three female citizens for gathering resources and building; two or three citizen soldiers for gathering resources, building, and (if needed) doing early game military defense; and a cavalryman who may serve as a scout to explore the terrain.
+Customarily, in addition to a civic center (sorted by "[civilization]/civil" in the Object tool), each civilization starts with two or three female citizens for gathering resources and building; two or three citizen soldiers for gathering resources, building, and (if needed) doing early game military defense; and a cavalryman who may serve as a scout to explore the terrain.
 Remember that each in-game unit can represent tens, hundreds, or even thousands of real-world counterparts.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-25.png" alt="Planting the sample Player 1's first resources, namely, a civic center and a few female citizens." caption="Figure 21.
+Adding sample Player 1's civic center and female citizens" %}

 For the Battle of Bibracte, I need to setup two civilizations: the Romans and the Gauls.
 For simplicity's sake, I have one player assigned per civilization (two total).
 I place the Gallic fortress on Mont Beuvray itself and a smaller Roman encampment in a field by the main river to the south, but I give considerably more starting resources to the Romans than to the Gauls.

 Everything that I need to setup a game for two players with the correct civilizations and resources is located in the "Player" tab, whose icon looks like a small human face.
 First, I click that tab.
 Then, I set the number of players to 2.
 Finally, I set Player 1 on Team 1 as the Gauls with the name "Helvetii" and relatively low starting resources and Player 2 on Team 2 as the Romans with the name "Caesar's Legions" and relatively high starting resources:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-09.png" alt="Adjusting the default player settings in Atlas's Player tab, specifically assigning the name 'Caesar's Legions' to the Roman civilization, assigning that civilization to Player 2 and Team 2, and giving 2000 of each resource to that civilization at the start of the game.
-Each of these things is available as an easy option inside the Player tab." caption="Figure 9.
+Each of these things is available as an easy option inside the Player tab." caption="Figure 22.
 Adjusting the default player settings in Atlas's Player tab" %}

 Next, I switch to the "Object" tab, and on the bottom of the screen, I click "Player 2" to make Player 2, the Roman civilization's manager, the owner of the units.
 I add a Roman *Castra* (Army Camp, a specialty structure) in the south, which is less advanced than a civic center but allows the creation of citizen soldiers and some siege weapons.
 I also place a proper civic center, mainly so that the Romans actually control their own starting territory.
 I set a few citizen soldiers and a cavalryman, all filtered by "rome" in the "Object" tab's search bar:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-10.png" alt="A zoomed-in view of the terrain showing Rome's starting position to the south of Mont Beuvray.
-I have placed a Castra, as well as a Civic Center, a few houses, a guard tower, and some starting infantryman and cavalrymen, found filtering Atlas's Object tab to show the units available for Rome." caption="Figure 10.
+I have placed a Castra, as well as a Civic Center, a few houses, a guard tower, and some starting infantryman and cavalrymen, found filtering Atlas's Object tab to show the units available for Rome." caption="Figure 23.
 Creating Rome's starting position to the south of Mont Beuvray" %}

 After switching the Player to Player 1 on the bottom of the screen (inside the "Object" tab), I create a Gallic Fortress atop Mont Beuvray, and I place some Gallic infantry javelineers (citizen soldiers) and female citizens.

 To rotate units while placing them, keep the left mouse button pressed and move it up or down.
 You also may adjust the rotation and/or location of any placed unit by clicking the four-way directional icon in Atlas and then clicking on the unit whose rotation and/or location you wish to change.

-What you might do with these tools will depend on your specific scenario, but the basic steps will be the same.
+What you might do with these tools will depend on your specific scenario, but the basic steps will be the same

 ## 8. Save the scenario, and distribute it.

 Having finished crafting the historical scenario, it is time to save it for distribution.
 First, click the gear-shaped icon to switch to the "Map" tab.
 Next, enter a name for the scenario, as well as a short (1-2 sentence) description.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-26.png" alt="The Map tab is open with a sample name of "Programming Historian Map" and Description of "A sample map for Programming Historian."" caption="Figure 24.
+Making the universal settings for a map before saving it" %}

 Finally, click "File" -> "Save," and type an easy-to-remember file name.
 Do *not* change any information under the "Random Map" area, since you are not making a Random Map.
 Custom scenarios are automatically saved in the game's default "mod" folder (see above), specifically `/0ad/mods/user/maps/scenarios/`.

 To distribute the scenario, share the scenario's .xml and .pmp files (two files) from that location with each person whom you would like to play with you, instructing each person to place those two files in her/his `/0ad/mods/user/maps/scenarios/` folder.
 (If the folder "maps" and sub-folder "scenarios" do not exist, create them before pasting the files.)